NOVEMBER 2024 VOTER GUIDE

 This measure was authored by transit activists Chris Arvin, Lian Chang, and Katherine Siegal, and has the support of elected officials like State Senator Scott Wiener and District 5 Supervisor Dean Preston, as well as organizations like the Democratic Socialists of America, San Francisco and the Sierra Club.
 The Committee to Support the Community Transit Act is the campaign committee supporting this measure.

-There’s no organized opposition to this measure yet, but Board of Supervisors Aaron Peskin, who authored the 2019 tax on ride-hailing companies, raised concerns that the independent activists’ effort may overlap with proposals that are already in process.
+Lyft and Uber oppose this measure, and Board of Supervisors Aaron Peskin, who authored the 2019 tax on ride-hailing companies, raised concerns that the independent activists’ effort may overlap with proposals that are already in process.

 Other Organizations That Share Our Endorsement: The United Democratic Club.